-Finishing a film is an art in itself.
-A knockout finale can sometimes redeem a mediocre film and a weak ending can sometimes make it impossible to like a film that was likeable from the beginning.
-Source Code is a case of a film that despite never reaching the greatness of its ambitions is perfectly fine until its overstretched and melodramatic ending comes along and ruins it all.
+Finishing a film, or any form of story, is an art in and of itself.
+A knockout finale can sometimes redeem a mediocre film and a weak ending can sometimes make it impossible to enjoy an otherwise likeable film.
+Source Code is one example of a film that, despite never reaching the greatness of its ambitions, is perfectly fine until its overstretched and melodramatic ending comes along and ruins it all.

-My experience with Duncan Jones’s first film Moon made me believe that his originality in giving a human side to a sci-fi story and his technical wizardry in creating the visual effects despite a modest budget could be capitalized on if he was given a bigger budget and studio power.
-I didn’t realize that with this studio money would come Hollywood’s mandatory requirement that the film should become a marketable crowd pleaser, that the emotional punch of Moon should become a gratuitous love story, and that impeccably designed details of the interior of a lunar base would be swapped with noisier, but far less fetching CGI explosions.
+My experience with Duncan Jones’s first film Moon made me believe that the originality of his vision in giving a human side to a sci-fi story and his technical wizardry in creating awe-inspiring visual effects on a modest budget could be capitalized on if he was given a bigger kitty and studio power.
+I didn’t realize, in my naivete, that with this studio money would come Hollywood’s mandatory requirement that the film should be a marketable crowd pleaser, that the emotional punch of Moon should become a gratuitous love story, and that the impeccably designed details of the interior of the lunar base would be swapped with noisier, but far less fetching CGI explosions.

-Source Code starts with Jake Gyllenhaal as Captain Colter Stevens sitting across a young woman (later her name is revealed to be Christina, played by Michelle Monaghan) on a train to Chicago.
-He doesn’t know why he’s there or why that woman repeatedly calls her Sean.
-Before he can figure out what’s going on, the train explodes and he wakes up in a dark and cold room, chained to his seat.
+Source Code begins with Jake Gyllenhaal, as Captain Colter Stevens, sitting across a young woman (later revealed to be Christina, played by Michelle Monaghan) on a train to Chicago.
+He doesn’t know why he’s there or why the woman repeatedly calls her Sean.
+Before he can settle into his surroundings, the train explodes and he wakes up in a dark and cold room, chained to his seat.
 Then he hears and through a screen sees Goodwin, a female military agent played by Vera Farmiga, who asks him questions about the train and only vaguely informs him of his situation.
 Despite Stevens’ pleas to contact his father, he’s sent back onto the train to investigate the location of the bomb that caused the explosion.

-Now, the logic of this system may be dubious, and Rutledge’s haphazard scientific explanation of its inner workings doesn’t help one bit, but we can let go of that in a science fiction film.
+The logic of this system may be dubious, and Rutledge’s haphazard scientific explanation of its inner workings doesn’t help one bit, but we can allow science fiction cinema that much dramatic license.
 It is fiction after all.
 In fact, the whole process of the investigation is kind of fun to watch.
 Jake Gyllenhaal lends such charisma and emotional authenticity to his character that makes him worth pursuing.
 His gradually increasing chemistry with Michelle Monaghan and his impulsive, if slightly overacted humour give Source Code a human soul that almost saves the film from its undercooked plot and its weak CGI effects.
 For most of the film, his presence has the strength of a true movie star, promising that if he didn’t trap himself in rubbish like Prince of Persia and Love and other Drugs and did more of Zodiac and Brokeback Mountain he’d be one of the strongest actors of this generation.

 On par with Gyllenhaal’s star turn is Vera Farmiga, who can really make a film worth watching with her eyes only, but here does much more than that by adding layers to a role that didn’t require her to do so at all.
 Unlike Jeffrey Wright, whose mechanical line readings – meant to exaggerate his stubborn and tough attitude I assume – feel like they’re straight out of a bad 60s science fiction TV show, Farmiga adds a much needed depth to her parts of the film with her warm attitude and quietly strong performance.
 Michelle Monaghan, too, plays her part really well in creating the chemistry that would actually force Stevens to want to go back and save her.
 One of the strengths of the film is that unlike many other science fictions, the hero doesn’t arbitrarily just fall for a girl because he has to.
 Monaghan’s performance makes Christina worth the storyline.